What is the Travel Rule?

 For transfers to non-custodial wallets, we’ll collect the beneficiary name only.
 For inbound transfers exceeding 1,000 euros originator details may be requested at a later date.

-When you initiate a withdrawal to another exchange, we gather and transmit the necessary information for that exchange to process the transaction.
+When you initiate a withdrawal to an exchange, we gather and transmit the necessary information for that exchange to process the transaction.
 It's important to note that the receiving exchange makes the final decision on whether to accept or reject the transaction.

 Rejections may occur if there is a discrepancy between the name associated with your account in our records and the one registered with the receiving exchange.
 Another possibility is if the receiving exchange's transaction monitoring systems detect a potential issue with the transaction.

 Should a transaction be rejected, we will promptly notify you via email and suggest that you either attempt the withdrawal again, or reach out to the receiving exchange for further clarification.